Hysteroscopy

 Hysteroscope entering the uterus through the cervix

-After lubrication (gel) is added, the hysteroscope will be inserted through your cervix (neck of the womb) and into your uterus.
-A speculum may be inserted in your vagina (as for a smear) to help with the procedure.
+We will add lubrication (gel) to the hysteroscope.
+The hysteroscopist will then insert the hysteroscope through your cervix (neck of the womb) and into your uterus.
+They may also insert a speculum into your vagina (as for a smear) to help with the procedure.
 It is sometimes necessary to use a local anaesthetic to numb the area; this will be either gel or an injection.

-To get a good view of your womb, a small amount of liquid will be released through the hysteroscope to fill your womb.
+To get a good view of your womb, a small amount of liquid is released through the hysteroscope to fill your womb.
 This allows the hysteroscopist to see the whole lining of your womb.

-A biopsy (a little bit of tissue) from the lining of your womb may be taken.
-Occasionally small polyps / fibroids may be removed or cauterised under local anaesthetic.
+The hysteroscopist will take a biopsy (a little bit of tissue) from the lining of your womb.
+Occasionally, they may also remove small polyps / fibroids or cauterise them under local anaesthetic.
 The hysteroscopist may advise you to have a Mirena coil inserted.

 Will I have to stay in hospital?